 World Environment Day is celebrated every year on June 5, to remind humans that they are not alone on this planet.
-There is a huge biological ecosystem that exists and humans survive because of that.
+There is a huge biological ecosystem and humans’ own survival is dependent on that.

 Over 150 countries participate each year under the aegis of the United Nations Environment Programme (UNEP).
 Last year, World Environment Day was hosted by Colombia, in partnership with Germany.
 The theme of the 2020 event was biodiversity.